Skip to main content

 Consent Does NOT Look Like This:

-• Refusing to acknowledge “no.”
+• Refusing to acknowledge 'no.'

 • Assuming that wearing certain clothes, flirting, or kissing is an invitation for anything more.